Leveling Up Personal Finances with Budgeting, Investing, and Confidence

 It’s our time, ladies.
 We are making more money these days than ever before.
 We are becoming more educated than our male counterparts.
 In terms of overall investment loss, we tend to be better investors because we take less risk and stay in when the going gets tough.
 We are traditionally more collaborative than competitive.
 We want our spending to reflect our ideals (Like with Angel Investor Chelsea Burns in this podcast.)

-All this to say: we don’t have (and shouldn’t) to do it the way the boys do.
+All this to say: we don’t have (and shouldn’t) to do it the way everyone else does it.

 They haven’t been thinking about us as they’ve built their empires, so let’s pave our own way!
 We can compete equally in the financial world and we can do it on our own terms.
 We can manage our own money and grow our own wealth.
 Access to money and wealth is not only essential to move our society forward, but that we all must have full participation in the labor market and wealth management, our society becomes more innovative, more creative and more equitable.
 Here’s to the future!